Due to the COVID-19 pandemic, many parents wonder what this summer will look like for their kids.

 We had the freedom to lie in bed late into the night reading books.
 We had the freedom to build forts, ride our bikes aimlessly through the neighborhood, and explore the woods at our leisure.
 We also had the freedom to be bored.

-Today, boredom is often treated as a problem that needs to be fixed immediately.
+Today, parents often treat boredom like a problem they need to fix immediately.
 However, boredom has invaluable lessons to teach if it’s given enough time and space to do so.
 Boredom encourages creativity because kids have to learn to entertain themselves instead of being passively entertained by something or someone else.
-It builds self-awareness because kids are forced to be alone with their thoughts and feelings.
+It builds self-awareness because kids must be alone with their thoughts and feelings.

-As a mother of two, I realize that summer is a challenging time for parents.
-On the one hand, we want to give our kids that same feeling of freedom we had growing up.
-Freedom and boredom are great for kids, and most kids today don’t get enough of either of these things.
-On the other hand, we also need to have some fun, budget-friendly ideas in our arsenal for when our little darlings ramp up the whining and claim that there’s never anything fun to do, ever.
+As a mother of two, I realize summer is a challenging time for parents.
+We want to give our kids that same feeling of freedom we had growing up.
+Freedom and boredom are invaluable for kids, and most kids today don’t get enough of either.
+On the other hand, we also need to have some fun, budget-friendly ideas in our arsenal for when our little darlings ramp up the whining and claim that there’s never anything fun to do.

-So, here’s what I propose we not to do.
+So here’s what I propose we not do.
 Let’s not try to have “the best summer ever.”
-Let’s not try to create three months of perfect, idyllic, Instagram-worthy afternoons that our kids will never forget (at least until they’re bored again tomorrow).
+Let’s not try to create three months of perfect, idyllic, Instagram-worthy afternoons our kids will never forget (at least until they’re bored again tomorrow).

-Some of the ideas below will require your supervision and some won’t.
-But all of them will help you limit your kids’ screen time and help them have some fun in the process.
+Some of these ideas require your supervision and some don’t.
+But all can help you limit your kids’ screen time and practice safe social distancing while helping them have some fun.
 They might even learn a thing or two.